-Charles University is Prague’s largest university, the most prestigious in the whole country, and also the oldest in all of Central and Eastern Europe.
-Founded in 1348, it originally consisted of four faculties, and was sanctioned by Charles I himself.
-The University was multicultural from the start, consisting of Czech, Bavarian, Saxon and Polish students and teachers.
-Though for some time the University was run by religious sects and declined in its independence and standing, by the middle of the 19th century Protestants and Jews were admitted, and German became a major language of teaching, eventually splitting the University into Czech and German sections.
+Charles University in Prague is the largest university, the most prestigious in the whole country, and also the oldest in all of Central and Eastern Europe.
+Founded in 1348, it originally consisted of four faculties and was sanctioned by Charles I himself.
+The University was multicultural from the start, consisting of Czech, Bavarian, Saxon, Polish students, and teachers.
+Though the University was run by religious sects and declined in its independence and standing, by the middle of the 19th century, Protestants and Jews were admitted, and German became a major language of teaching, eventually splitting the University into Czech and German sections.

 Charles University has almost 50,000 Czech students, and over 4500 international students come to the university to obtain their degree annually.
-The university is composed of 17 relatively independent and self-governing faculties, which are located in Prague, Pilsen and Hradec Králové.
+The university comprises 17 relatively independent and self-governing faculties, which are located in Prague, Pilsen and Hradec Králové.

 Study at Charles University